What is the difference between Thru-Hub Exhaust, Over-Hub Exhaust, and Non Thru-Hub Exhaust?

 These types are often used for attaining maximum top speeds.

-On some boats, the hole shot can often suffer due to the extreme exhaust flooding that occurs around the blades during acceleration.
+On some vessels, the hole shot can often suffer due to the extreme exhaust flooding that occurs around the blades during acceleration.

 Over-Hub Exhaust